Is Beyonce Giving Birth To Her Twins With Jay Z Soon? Queen Bey’s Birth Plan Initiated

 According to a previous report from the outlet, the Carter family had been residing in Bel Air a couple of months through Beyonce’s pregnancy but that they had to leave recently after discovering that mold had been growing inside their home.

-After that, word came out about Jay Z’s offer on $120 million Beverly Hills house which will most probably be the perfect home for the Queen Bey to raise her little ones after Beyonce gives birth.
+After that, word came out about Jay Z’s offer on a $120 million Beverly Hills house which will most probably be the perfect home for the Queen Bey to raise her little ones after Beyonce gives birth.

 The twins are coming ????????????????????Beyoncé looks stunning. pic.twitter.com/34Ok1QZAbY